A server is a powerful device or software that provides services to other computer servers and their users, often referred to as clients.

 9. DHCP Servers

-A DHCP server is a server that provides IP addresses to devices on a network.
+A DHCP server is a server that provides server’s IP address to a device on a network.

 The DHCP server can also be used to assign other network settings, such as the default gateway and DNS servers.